MaryamTaj/AlgoExpert/README.md

 # AlgoExpert
-This repository tracks and records my solutions for technical interview questions.
+This repository tracks my progress in completing technical interview questions.
+It includes details like when I started a problem, the completion date, the difficulty level and the solution.